marlcplhra/SSCard/README.md

 Please follow the instructions of [LPLM](https://github.com/dbis-ukon/lplm?tab=readme-ov-file) and [End-to-End-CardEst-Benchmark](https://github.com/Nathaniel-Han/End-to-End-CardEst-Benchmark) to modify the PostgreSQL codebase to accept estimated cardinalities.

+(The data for the `cast_info.note` exceeds 100MB, so we have hosted it on OneDrive.
+Please download the file and place it in the `end_to_end/columns/cast_info.note` folder.)

 After that first build SSCard on all the 11 string columns:

 ```